 - Doing property due diligence before buying a property.

-I haven't actually employed all of these companies (yet).
-My point in posting these is that they've helped me understand what's out there, so I can compare and contrast what various companies bring to the table, and what goes into the development and management of a self storage facility in various markets around the country.
+I haven't employed all of these companies (yet).
+My point in posting these is that they've helped me understand what's out there, so I can compare and contrast what various companies bring to the table and what goes into the development and management of a self-storage facility in various markets around the country.

-As time goes on and I continue to find other relevant products and services in the self storage industry, I will continue to revisit this blog post so I can add new websites to the list and remove the ones I've deemed aren’t helpful.
+As time goes on and I continue to find other relevant products and services in the self-storage industry, I will continue to revisit this blog post to add new websites to the list and remove the ones I've deemed ineffective.
 This is my current list of bookmarked websites (as of June 2019).

 Finding Investment Opportunities

 However, if you'd prefer to only look at the properties that are publicly listed – there are many sites to choose from.
-Some websites will show you properties that are listed “for sale by owner” and others will show you properties that are listed by a commercial real estate broker (and some will show you a mixture of both).
+Some websites will show you properties listed “for sale by owner,” and others will show you properties listed by a commercial real estate broker (and some will show you a mixture of both).

-Facebook Marketplace – Sometimes the best solutions are the simplest.
-A quick search in Facebook Marketplace (something like “self storage for sale”) in your target area can yield some solid prospects.
-Of course, timing has a lot to do with this (you have to be searching at the same time a self storage owner is actively looking to sell), but with a little bit of persistence, some opportunities could arise.
+Facebook Marketplace – Sometimes, the best solutions are the simplest.
+A quick search in Facebook Marketplace (something like “self-storage for sale”) in your target area can yield some solid prospects.
+Of course, timing has a lot to do with this (you must be searching at the same time a self-storage owner is actively looking to sell), but some opportunities could arise with a little bit of persistence.

-Craigslist – Similar to Facebook, Craigslist is another free platform where you can find everything under the sun for sale (including self storage facilities).
-Of course, self storage facilities aren't the primary purpose of the site, so you'll have to look harder to find the opportunities – but you may also find opportunities here that probably doesn't appear on any other sites.
+Craigslist – Like Facebook, Craigslist is another free platform where you can find everything for sale (including self-storage facilities).
+Of course, self-storage facilities aren't the site's primary purpose, so you'll have to look harder to find the opportunities – but you may also find opportunities here that probably doesn't appear on any other sites.

 Self Storage Brokers

-List Self Storage – Most of the listings on this site are from commercial brokers, but you may find a few that come from the actual property owners as well.
+List Self Storage – Most of the listings on this site are from commercial brokers, but you may also find a few that come from the actual property owners.

 Self Storages – Again, most of the listings on this site are from brokers, but you may find some FSBO properties here too.

-Marcus & Millichap – This is one of the more well-known self storage facility brokers with a lot of active listings to choose from.
+Marcus & Millichap – This is one of the more well-known self-storage facility brokers with many active listings.
 You'll have to create an account to peruse their site, but once you do, you'll get access to a lot of great information.
-From what I saw of the site, there wasn’t a huge number of listings nationwide, but still, it’s enough listings that justifies taking some time to look through what's available.
+I saw on the site that there weren't many listings nationwide, but enough listings justify taking some time to look through what's available.

-SVN Commercial Real Estate Advisors – Also known as Sperry Van Ness, this is another commercial real estate broker that specializes in self storage facilities.
-Again, I wouldn't say there's a HUGE number of self storage listing in their inventory, but there's enough to justify taking a closer look.
+SVN Commercial Real Estate Advisors – Also known as Sperry Van Ness, this is another commercial real estate broker that specializes in self-storage facilities.
+Again, I wouldn't say there's a HUGE number of self-storage listings in their inventory, but there's enough to justify taking a closer look.

-CBRE – Similiar to the other commercial brokers who have an arm dedicated to self storage, you won't find an endless list of properties for sale on this website, but enough to take a closer look at.
+CBRE – Similar to the other commercial brokers with an arm dedicated to self-storage, you won't find an endless list of properties for sale on this website, but enough to take a closer look at.

-BizBuySell – One of many websites run my CoStar, this website is actually focused on selling businesses (not just real estate by itself).
-One of many business types served by this website is the self storage, which is essentially, a piece of real estate with an operating business built into it.
-I've actually been able to find some pretty interesting deals on this one alone.
-From what I can tell, most of the listings seem to be from brokers, but there may be some that come directly from the owner as well.
+BizBuySell – One of many websites run by CoStar, this website is focused on selling businesses (not just real estate by itself).
+One of many business types this website serves is self-storage, a piece of real estate with an operating business.
+I've found some pretty interesting deals on this one alone.
+From what I can tell, most of the listings seem to be from brokers, but some may also come directly from the owner.

-BusinessesForSale.com – This is another website that displays thousands of various operating business for sale, and self storage is one of the key industries with plenty of opportunities available.
+BusinessesForSale.com – This website displays thousands of operating businesses for sale, and self-storage is one of the key industries with plenty of opportunities available.

-Janus International – This company designs and constructs the interior components of new self storage units (both for new construction and conversion projects).
-Their primary focus is on doors and hallways systems.
+Janus International – This company designs and constructs the interior components of new self-storage units (both for new construction and conversion projects).
+Their primary focus is on doors and hallway systems.

-BETCO – This company is a self storage building manufacturer that can handle both interiors and exteriors.
-They were actually acquired by Janus International in the Spring of 2019.
-BETCO manufactures the building (outside shell) and they provide contractors to put everything up as well.
+BETCO – This company is a self-storage building manufacturer that can handle both interiors and exteriors.
+Janus International acquired them in the Spring of 2019.
+BETCO manufactures the building (outside shell) and provides contractors to put everything up.
 They also have portable units available too.

 SelfStorage101 – This company is run by Bob Copper and he does feasibility studies around the country.